Regulations EUROPEAN TALENT COMPETITION at SoundTrack_Cologne 16, 2019:

 Put the link (and password if needed) in the respective fields in the submission form.

-9. File format for the audio files is mp3 320 kbps with a resolution of 48kHz.
+9. File format for the audio files is Stereo, mp3 with 320 kbps and a resolution of 48kHz.
 Only the nominees will later on be asked to send wave files.

 10. For the competition screening we are going to synchronize the audio files with the picture.
 To be safe please set a beep on your audio file exactly at the same position where you find the beep in the quicktime – 2” before the first image.